kevinrodriguez-io/magic-pancakes/README.md

 ## Notes

 With Magic Pancakes you can generate NFT art.
-It uses parallelization in rust and a very LightWeight ThreadPool, that runs 1 thread per core.
+It uses parallelization in rust and a very lightweight ThreadPool, that runs 1 thread per core.
 It expects several things:

 1. Layers must be `.png` files, even the background ones.